• Skip to primary navigation

 While it is true that Wisdom (the world’s oldest known wild banded bird) has not been sighted recently, her chick from 2011, identified by the leg band number N333, has been sighted raising a chick of its own!
 When N333 first piped his beak into the world his mother Wisdom was at least 59 years old.

-Wisdom's first grand-chick was sighted by Sarah Youngren and Dan Rapp in 2022, N333 (believed to be a male due to its larger bill size).
+Wisdom's first grand-chick was sighted in this video by Sarah Youngren and Dan Rapp in 2022, N333 (believed to be a male due to its larger bill size).
 Unfortunately Wisdom's first grand-chick at 4-months-old was found dead in May 2022.
 However, in 2023 USFWS Volunteers sighted N333's mate DHOO first on an egg in mid-February and then on Valentine's Day, N333 was observed protecting Wisdom's second grand-chick as it was pipping its way to the world!
 Sighting N333 on a nest was a long shot because the nest is not located in a study plot and is approximately 176 yards from Wisdom’s nest site near a path to North Beach.

 First sighting of N333 brooding his egg.
 December 2021.
 Photo by Daniel Rapp